 Declaration by Independent Directors

-Declarations pursuant to the Sections 164 and 149(6) of the Act and Listing Regulationsand affirmation of compliancewith the Codeof Conduct as well as the Code for Regulation ofInsider Trading adopted by the Board by all the Independent Directors ofthe Company havebeen made.
+Declarations pursuant to the Sections 164 and 149(6) of the Act and LODR andaffirmation of compliance with the Code of Conduct as well as the Code for Regulation ofInsider Trading adopted by the Board by all the Independent Directors ofthe Company havebeen made.

 Remuneration Policyand remuneration